The Castle of Wolfenbach

-The Castle of Wolfenbach (1793) is the most famous novel written by the English Gothic novelist Eliza Parsons.
-First published in two volumes in 1793, it is among the seven "horrid novels" recommended by the character Isabella Thorpe in Jane Austen's novel Northanger Abbey and an important early work in the genre, predating Ann Radcliffe's The Mysteries of Udolpho and Monk Lewis's The Monk.
+The Castle of Wolfenbach (1793) is a Gothic novel by the English author Eliza Parsons.
+First published in two volumes in 1793, it is among the seven "horrid novels" recommended by the character Isabella Thorpe in Jane Austen's novel Northanger Abbey and an important early work in the genre, predating Ann Radcliffe's The Mysteries of Udolpho and Matthew Lewis's The Monk.

 Dear creature!
 How much I am obliged to you; and when you have finished Udolpho, we will read The Italian together; and I have made out a list of ten or twelve more of the same kind for you.

 Have you, indeed!
 How glad I am!
 What are they all?

 I will read you their names directly; here they are, in my pocketbook.
 Castle of Wolfenbach, Clermont, Mysterious Warnings, Necromancer of the Black Forest, Midnight Bell, Orphan of the Rhine, and Horrid Mysteries.
 Those will last us some time.

 Yes, pretty well; but are they all horrid, are you sure they are all horrid?